Facts About Washington Dulles International Airport

 There are seven cargo buildings on the airport property with a total of over 540,000 square feet of operational space.

 The array of shopping and dining opportunities offered at Washington Dulles includes nearly 100 privately-owned and operated food and retail shops located throughout the airport’s concourse buildings.
 Many nationally and internationally recognized brands operate at Dulles.
 Concourse B is the centerpiece of the retail program, featuring 13,000 square feet of retail space.
 In all, the retail and restaurant program occupies more than 50,000 square feet at the airport.
 An airport-wide Food Redevelopment Program began in 2005 to address the changing needs of the traveling public.
-The shopping and dining concessions at Dulles Airport are managed by Westfield Concession Management, Inc.
+Since January of 2013, the shopping and dining concessions at Dulles Airport are managed by MarketPlace Development.

 Click here to view the current Shopping and Dining Guide